thesunshade/bilara-wiki/Dev-Installation-Ubuntu-20.04.md

 Bilara uses *python 3.8.x*

-If your system python version is 3.8.x you can use it directly.
-Otherwise use something like pyenv to install 3.8.2.

 ## Install Poetry

 Poetry is a dependency manager for Python.
 Install it using the following script: